share a few of my favorite poems and tell stories;

 Beethoven’s final words:

-Or was it something else I wanted to say?
+Or was it something else I might have said?

 A cliché perhaps?